pingidentity/pingdirectory-go-client/configurationapi/docs/AddDelegatedAdminResourceRightsRequest.md

 NewAddDelegatedAdminResourceRightsRequestWithDefaults instantiates a new AddDelegatedAdminResourceRightsRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetRestResourceType

-`func (o *AddDelegatedAdminResourceRightsRequest) GetRestResourceType() string`

-GetRestResourceType returns the RestResourceType field if non-nil, zero value otherwise.

-### GetRestResourceTypeOk

-`func (o *AddDelegatedAdminResourceRightsRequest) GetRestResourceTypeOk() (*string, bool)`

-GetRestResourceTypeOk returns a tuple with the RestResourceType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRestResourceType

-`func (o *AddDelegatedAdminResourceRightsRequest) SetRestResourceType(v string)`

-SetRestResourceType sets RestResourceType field to given value.

 ### GetSchemas